 - An individual may be entitled to a base increase (increase to the individual's base pay) or a lump sum (a one - time dispersal of funds that does not become a part of the individual's base pay).

-- A Demotion, an Equity Adjustment, a Reduction in Force, a Restructuring or a Geographic Adjustment, also noted in 2.6 above, must also include the signature of the President or his designee.
+- A Demotion, an Equity Adjustment, a Reduction in Force, or a Restructuring Adjustment, also noted in 2.5 above, must also include the signature of the President or designee.

 The Director of Human Resources has the authority to change, modify or approve exceptions to this policy subsequent to review by the Chief Financial Officer and the University's Executive Administration team with the approval of the University President.